 Warm 3/4 cup of milk with 4 tablespoons of butter in the microwave until the butter is melted or nearly melted, from 30 to 50 seconds.

 If desired, put the potatoes through a ricer before mashing with the rest of the ingredients.

 Add the milk mixture to the hot potatoes and mash with a hand masher or small electric hand mixer.
-If using an electric mixer, don't overmix or they may become gummy.
-Add more milk and butter as needed to achieve your desired consistency.
+If using an electric mixer, be careful not to overmix, or the potatoes may become gummy.
+Add more of the remaining milk and butter as needed to achieve your desired consistency.
 Add salt and pepper to taste, and mix well.

 How to Store and Freeze Mashed Potatoes

 - To reheat in the microwave, use a covered dish at 50 percent power for up to 5 minutes or until the potatoes are heated through.
 Microwave ovens vary in their power, so check and add time if not heated throughout.

-- To reheat on the stovetop: Reheat in a saucepan over medium-low heat.
+- To reheat on the stovetop, place a saucepan over medium-low heat.

-- To reheat in the oven: Cover the potatoes and place in a 350 F degree oven for about 30 minutes or until heated through.
+- To reheat in the oven, simply cover the mashed potatoes and place them in a 350 F oven for about 30 minutes or until heated through.

 - If needed, add more milk or butter to improve consistency after reheating.